gitLonan/Python-Applications/Weather and Pollution/README.md

 1. Clone repository: https://github.com/MujoHarac/Python-Applications.git

+2. Make sure you have all the dependencies installed on your computer.

-2. Colors by an increase of pollution from left to right
+3. Colors by an increase of pollution from left to right
 ![Alt Text](/Weather%20and%20Pollution/Screenshots/colors_representing_pollution_levels.PNG)

-## Technologies Used
+## Technologies and Libraries Used

 - Python 3.9.5
 - PySimpleGUI